CURENT/agvis/docs/source/getting_started/index.rst

     Working with conda?
     ^^^^^^^^^^^^^^^^^^^

-    ANDES is available on conda-forge and can be installed with Anaconda, Miniconda, and Mambaforge:
+    AGVis is available on conda-forge and can be installed with Anaconda, Miniconda, and Mambaforge:

     ++++++++++++++++++++++

     .. code-block:: bash

-        conda install -c conda-forge andes
+        conda install -c conda-forge agvis

     ---

     Prefer pip?
     ^^^^^^^^^^^

-    ANDES can be installed via pip from `PyPI <https://pypi.org/project/pandas>`__.
+    agvis can be installed via pip from `PyPI <https://pypi.org/project/pandas>`__.

     ++++

     .. code-block:: bash

-        pip install andes
+        pip install agvis

     ---
     :column: col-12 p-3